Shahidbhatt07/Python-Iris-Project/README.md

 Identify numeric vs. non-numeric features.

-🧰 Libraries Used
+🧰 Libraries Used:
 pandas for data manipulation

 matplotlib.pyplot and seaborn for data visualization

 numpy for handling numeric data types

-🔍 Key Explorations
+🔍 Key Explorations:
 Dataset preview using head(), tail(), and info().

 Dataset shape and size.